talkable/talkable-docs/source/advanced_features/events.rst

                          You can control campaign tags inside Campaign Rules.
 Each Talkable campaign can have different tags.

-                         Alternatively you can use
+                         Alternatively, you can use
                          :ref:`Campaign Placements <campaigns/campaign_placements>`
-                         feature to set up routing right inside Talkable and do not control it through JS integration on your end.
-Campaign Placements are easy to change, no code changes is needed on your end.
+                         feature to set up routing in your Talkable Dashboard instead of controlling it through the JS integration on your end.
+Campaign Placements are easy to change, no code changes are needed on your end.

    **custom_properties** Custom key-value data that can be attached to a person
                          (optional).
-It can be used for segmentation for example: you can code up custom criteria in order to show relevant campaigns to each segment.
-Alternatively custom properties can be used for an advanced referral reward logics.
+It can be used for segmentation for example: you can code up custom criteria to show relevant campaigns to each segment.
+Alternatively, custom properties can be used for an advanced referral reward logics.
 Any valid JS object is allowed.
                          Object value should always be a string.